 What is media training?

 Media training is a specialized form of communication training for interacting with media.
-The goal of media training is to assist and prepare you for your role as a company spokesperson.
+The goal of media training is to assist and prepare you for your role in representing your company or organization.
 You’ll learn how to predict questions, avoid common traps, and focus on delivering your key messages.

-If the training is in preparation for a live TV appearance on Good Morning America, it will be handled much differently than training for a quick, sit-down interview with a local reporter in the comfort of your office.
+For example, if the training is in preparation for a live TV appearance on Good Morning America, it will be handled much differently than training for a phone interview with a local reporter.
 Because these two interactions are so different, customization is key.
 A live TV appearance will require a more intense level of training due to added pressure and immediate message delivery.
-A sit-down interview with a print reporter provides more time to form meaningful, intentional answers.
+A phone interview with a print reporter provides more time to form meaningful, intentional answers.

-Next up: your comfort level is evaluated.
-Most people have a low level of comfort in dealing with the media.
-Low comfort level = more practice.
+Many people have a low level of comfort when dealing with the media.
+Low comfort level means more practice will be necessary.
 During this stage, there should be clear, established key messages for you to practice.

 Practice, practice, practice

 After establishing needs, experience, and comfort level, the practice can begin.
-In preparation for a major media interview, classroom learning and practice are combined for a more intense media training session.
-This may include thorough background research, breakdown of the media outlet’s audience, and rigorous practice with your coach to answer questions.
+Preparation for a media interview may include thorough background research, a breakdown of the media outlet’s audience, and rigorous practice with your coach in answering questions.
 In less formal media interactions, practicing and anticipating tough questions over the phone may be all that’s needed.
 In either process, video can be a vital tool, especially if you are a visual learner.
 Watching yourself answer questions on camera shows nonverbal cues and tendencies you may wish to avoid during the real interview.

 Pro tip: No matter your experience level, you should practice answering any and all potential interview questions before the interview.
 Work on weaving key messages into every answer.
 This ensures you’re communicating exactly what you want to say.
 Think of this as a transaction rather than a conversation.
 The journalist or interviewer is looking for information.
 You need to deliver that information.
 But the window of time to deliver the information can be very small, underscoring the importance of clear messaging.

-Media training is useful for all organizations.
-It is always in a company’s best interest to create a positive relationship with the media.
+Media training is useful for all organizations and it’s in their best interest to create a positive relationship with the media.
 Your agency partner wants to set you up for success by giving you more confidence in future media endeavors.